 With virtually every still camera now equipped with video capability, the last few years have seen an explosion of nature videos.
 When done well, videos of nature can be quite effective, conveying motion and engaging both eyes and ears to reveal the world in a manner that’s closer to the human experience than a still image is.
 But like other sensory media whose demise has been anticipated by the arrival of something “better,” (with apologies to Mark Twain) let me say that the rumors of still photography’s death at the hands of videography have been greatly exaggerated.

 Just as I much prefer reading the book to watching the movie, I prefer the unique perspective a still image presents.
 For example, while motion in a video is similar to being there, a still image gives me the freedom to apply my own motion, at my own pace.
-A video’s frame rate dictates the pace of my relationship with the scene, entering the world of a photograph, allowing my eyes to linger and explore a scene’s nooks and crannies, and savor its nuances at my own pace.
+A video’s frame rate dictates the pace of my relationship with the scene, while entering the world of a photograph gives my eyes the freedom to linger and explore a scene’s nooks and crannies, to savor its nuances at my own pace.

 In a video my eyes are essentially fixed while the scene moves before them.
 In a still image, on the other hand, my eyes do the moving, often following lines in the scene the way a hiker follows a trail to reach a destination.
 But also like a hiker, I can choose to venture cross-country through an image to more closely scrutinize whatever looks interesting.